thu-ml/i-DODE/README.md

 As stated in the paper, there are two different versions of ImageNet32 dataset.
 For fair comparisons, we use both versions of ImageNet32, one is downloaded from https://image-net.org/data/downsample/Imagenet32_train.zip, following Flow Matching [3], and the other is downloaded from http://image-net.org/small/train_32x32.tar (old version, no longer available), following [ScoreSDE](https://github.com/yang-song/score_sde) and [VDM](https://github.com/google-research/vdm).
 The former dataset applies anti-aliasing and is easier for maximum likelihood training.

-For convenience, we adapt both versions of ImageNet32 to `tensorflow_datasets`.
+For convenience, we adapt both versions of ImageNet32 to the format of `tfrecord`.
+You can download them from https://drive.google.com/drive/folders/1VCGusEV-yGle_9I6ncd5CpmsUYUu-kid and put them under `~/tensorflow_datasets`.

 ### Configs